pnpm/pnpm-install-checks/README.md

-# npm-install-checks
+# pnpm-install-checks

-A package that contains checks that npm runs during the installation.
+A package that contains checks that pnpm runs during the installation.

 ## API